-On May 15, 2009, we entered into the KEF Facility, which currently provides for \$102,000 revolving line of credit.
-Advances under the KEF Facility will generally bear interest at the 30-day LIBOR or the commercial paper rate (subject to a minimum rate of 2%), plus 4% per annum, with a commitment fee of 0.75% per annum on undrawn amounts.
-As of December 31, 2009, there was a cost basis of approximately \$73,400 of borrowings outstanding under the KEF Facility at an average interest rate of 7.30%, and the remaining borrowing capacity under the KEF Facility was \$28,600.
-Available borrowings are subject to various constraints imposed under the KEF Facility, based on the aggregate loan balance pledged by Business Loan.
-Interest is payable monthly during the term of the KEF Facility.
-The KEF Facility may remain and interest will be due and payable within one year of maturity.
-In addition, after May 14, 2010 and, if the Facility is not renewed, all principal collections from our loans are required to be used to pay outstanding principal on the KEF Facility.
+On March 15, 2010, we entered into a fourth amended and restated credit agreement which currently provides for a \$127,000 revolving line of credit.
+Advances under the Credit Facility will generally bear interest at the 30-day LIBOR (subject to a minimum rate of 2%), plus 4.5% per annum, with a commitment fee of 0.5% per annum on undrawn amounts.
+Subject to certain terms and conditions, the Credit Facility may be expanded up to \$202 million through the addition of other committed lenders to the facility.
+As of March 31, 2010, there was a cost basis of approximately \$53,000 of borrowings outstanding under the Credit Facility will allow us to increase the rate of 6.5%.
+As of May 4, 2010, there was a cost basis of approximately \$28,400 of borrowings outstanding.
+We expect that the Credit Facility will allow us to increase the rate of our investment activity and grow the size of our investment portfolio.
+Available borrowings are subject to various constraints imposed under the Credit Facility, based on the aggregate loan balance pledged by us.
+Interest is payable monthly during the term of the Credit Facility.
+The Credit Facility matures on March 15, 2012, and, if the facility is not renewed or extended by this date, all principal and interest will be due and payable on March 15, 2013.
+In addition, if the Credit Facility is not renewed on or before

+March 15, 2012, we will be required to use all principal collections from our loans to pay outstanding principal on the Credit Facility.